razvantimis/-CJ-WEBFRONTEND-13/courses/week5/game-app/readme.md

 ­ - Apply game rules for both options (use if/else if structures)

+ - We can have multiple games, track the score

 Calling “play()” function will display in console something like this:
 Computer choice: “Rock”
 User choice: “Paper”